Our Makers

 Blithfield, Silk Screen Printing, England

 An ancient way of printing designs onto fabric, screen printing uses a series of silk screens (one for each colour), masked in certain areas, to force dye through the mesh and transfer a motif onto the base cloth.
-Caroline spent her childhood in screen printing studios with her mother’s home furnishings company.
+Caroline spent her childhood in screen printing studios with her mother’s home furnishings company, Blithfield.
 Wicklewood works with a London based screen printing studio who have been in operation since 1963.

 Rug Weaving, India